#12 of 31 Places to Visit in Coorg

 Place Location: On The Way To Talacauvery

 Transportation Options: Bus / Cab

 Travel Tips: Bhagamandala is on the way to TalaCauvery (8 Kms) from Madekeri and can be visited together.

-A short distance from the Triveni Sangama, there is a famous temple known as Sri Bhagundeshwara Temple which has idols of Bhagundeshwara (Shiva), Subramanya, Mahavishnu and Ganapati.
-The Bhagundeshwara temple complex though said to have been built by the Cholas prior to the 11th century follows the gabled roof style of the Kerala temple architecture.
-The east facing temple is enclosed with huge walls and facing east.
-Lot of additional work has been executed by various dynasties including the Wodeyars of Mysore.
+A short distance from the Triveni Sangama, there is a famous temple known as Sri Bhagundeshwara Temple which has idols of Bhagundeshwara (Shiva), Subramanya, Mahavishnu, and Ganapati.
+The Bhagundeshwara temple complex though said to have been built by the Cholas before the 11th century follows the gabled roof style of the Kerala temple architecture.
+The east-facing temple is enclosed with huge walls and facing east.
+A lot of additional work has been executed by various dynasties including the Wodeyars of Mysore.
 The wooden carvings are noteworthy which are present in the Sabha Mantapa situated right in front of Sri Subramanya and Sri Narayana temples.

 A large number of tourists visit Bhagamandala particularly during the Thula Sankramana jatra and the entire Thula month (October-November).
 Thousands of oil lamps are lit in the temples during the festival.

 Timing: 6 AM - 6 PM